jeffpwalsh/Capstone/README.md

 - Click "Add to Cart" for desired product/s
 - Click "Remove" to empty cart products
 - Click "Checkout" to move over to Shipping details
-- Click Shipping charge should you wish to collect or have product delivered
+- Click "Shipping" charge should you wish to collect or have product delivered
 - Apply Discount coupon code at pay point
 - Unique customer number generated.
 - Submit Contact info under Contact page